PNaveenKumar1/Contrastive-Representation-Learning/README.md

 ## Report

-The detailed report for this assignment is available in the repository as `Report_<SR number>.pdf`.
+The detailed report for this assignment is available in the repository as `Report_<22915>.pdf`.